kanechive

-Lifelong Study and Gratitude for Hip Hop
+Lifelong Dedication and Gratitude for Hip Hop

 I am not Jack Harlow, Eminem, Logic, G-Eazy, Slim Jesus, Vanilla Ice or even Mac Miller.